 For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many (Mark 10:45).

+Who is the greatest sinner in your home?
+Paul said he was the foremost sinner, but he died, leaving a vacancy in the chief sinner seat.
+The answer to the biggest sinner question is easy to figure out from my perspective.
 There is no sin worse than being accused of putting the Son of God to death on a cross.
 From my point of view and through my eyes, there is no question that I am the chief sinner.
-We have discussed this many times as a family, and none of us have come to a resolution other than we disagree.
+We have discussed this many times as a family, and none of us have reached a resolution other than disagreeing.
 Lucia believes she is the biggest sinner in our home.

+I suspect if Paul were here, he would chime in by saying he was the chief of sinners.
+As our children grew older, they began to see how Lucia and I were wrong.
+Why should something so simple be so complicated?
 Though we will never agree, there is an upside: it’s hard to get into arguments when everyone in the room assumes the role of the chief sinner.
 The other upside is that after you blow it, you’re quicker to repent and reconcile with each other.
-And honestly, it is not a bad thing to view others through the lens of the cross.
+And honestly, it is not wrong to view others through the lens of the cross.
 As you realize the debt God paid for your sin, it becomes easier to show mercy to others.

-And should not you have had mercy on your fellow-servant, as I had mercy on you?)
+And should not you have had mercy on your fellow servant, as I had mercy on you?
 (Matthew 18:33).

+What naturally flows out of an acute awareness that you put Christ on the cross is a humility that leads to action.
+Just as it becomes challenging to be sinful toward another person, it is a natural reflex to want to serve those within your sphere of influence.
 The person who sees himself as the biggest sinner, made alive and saved by God (Ephesians 2:1-10), is motivated to respond to that grace by serving others.
 Serving others is foundational to understanding the gospel.
-Christ came to serve, not to be served (Mark 10:45), but this also creates a conflict in our home.
-Nobody is permitted to “outserve” the other person.
+Christ came to serve, not to be served (Mark 10:45), creating a conflict in our home.
+Nobody is permitted to out-serve the other person.

 Outdo one another in showing honor (Romans 12:10).